-ings that collectively invest resources gathered from the public.
+investment funds or any other undertakings that collectively invest resources gathered from the public.
 The procedural steps of the European cross-border merger are similar to those described above for the merger between Romanian companies.
 The Romanian Register of Commerce has the competence to verify the legality of the merger from the procedural point of view for the Romanian companies or the European companies headquartered in Romania and involved in the merger.
 One particularity of the European merger compared to the Romanian merger is the involvement of employees in the activity of the companies participating to the merger, involvement which was reserved to European companies headquartered in Romania before the enacting of this regulation.
-The right of employees to be involved in the activity of the company is thus recognized for European companies with their headquarters in Romania; for companies of other Member States where such an involvement was in place before the merger; and also for Romanian companies resulting from the merger, if such a mechanism existed prior to the merger in one of the foreign participating
+The right of employees to be involved in the activity of the company is thus recognized for European companies with their headquarters in Romania; for companies of other member states where such an involvement was in place before the merger; and also for Romanian companies resulting from the merger, if such a mechanism existed prior to the merger in one of the foreign participating companies.